thegands/portfolio-source/_posts/blog/2016-03-17-sinatra-project.md

 If you're still reading, I think you can agree, math is fun!

 In retrospect, that bit of code I'm so proud of will be one of the first things that I will refactor.
-It should not be hard to give the topics and comments table a new integer column named score and push logic into the `Score` model to increment or decrement it's associated `Topic` or `Comment` instance's score value in the table.
+It should not be hard to give the topics and comments table a new integer column named score and push logic into the models to increment or decrement the `Topic` or `Comment` instance's score value in the table.
 That way the application does not have to calculate the score numerous times on each page request, it just grabs the score value from the table the same way the title or other content is grabbed from the database.

 ## Still Not Good Enough

 Even though my project works as intended and ended up exceeding most of my initial expectations, I am still not satisfied with it so I still consider it a work in progress.
 Users of Reddit can reply to other people's comments and Reddit effectively nests and orders comments.
 I had a hard time conceptualizing how I would go about making that feature work but I believe all it would take is an `has_many :comments` addition to the `Comment` class/table.
-However, that introduces the problem of nesting comments and creating separate views for comment branches that are nested too deep to display properly on all screen sizes.
+However, that introduces the problem of nesting comments and creating separate views for comment branches that are nested too deeply to display properly on all screen sizes.
 All of this seemed like a headache so I opted to skip that feature for now and just allow comments to be made on topics without any nesting.

 Another aspect of my application that I very much want to improve is the route that takes votes and creates instances of `Score`s.
-It is a terrible mess of nested if and else statements that I think could be refactored with a case statement or maybe even better logic in the Model.
+It is a terrible mess of nested if and else statements that I think could be refactored with a case statement or even better maybe even logic in the model.
 It was hard for me to figure out and the mess it turned out to be reflects that.
 It is fully functional though and for now that is all that counts!

 As the site is, no matter how many topics are posted on the site, they are all displayed on one page.
 This isn't a problem when there are only a handful of topics but it will be troublesome when there are hundreds of topics.
 Pagination is definitely a much needed feature but I think I might wait until I know how to make an infinite scrolling page with AJAX or similar to add that feature.